lillyschwietzer/csarGeo/README.md

 # 2. Example Analysis

 The example below only contains information regarding the the analysis method "clusters", which is one of two possible pathways of the csarGeo package.
-For a detailed explanation as well as examples of both pathways, please consult the vignette.
+For a detailed explanation as well as examples of both pathways, "circles" and "clusters", please consult the vignette.

 ## 2.1) Analysis Function countryside_sar()